An Introduction to Cosign

 An earlier version of this material was published in the Cosign chapter of the Linux Foundation Sigstore course.

 Cosign supports software artifact signing, verification, and storage in an OCI (Open Container Initiative) registry.
 While Cosign was developed with containers and container-related artifacts in mind, it can also be used for open source software packages and other file types.
-Cosign can therefore be used to sign blobs (binary large objects), files like READMEs, SBOMs (software bill of materials), Kubernetes Helm Charts, Tekton bundles (an OCI artifact containing Tekton CI/CD resources like tasks), and more.
+Cosign can therefore be used to sign blobs (binary large objects), files like READMEs, SBOMs (software bills of materials), Kubernetes Helm Charts, Tekton bundles (an OCI artifact containing Tekton CI/CD resources like tasks), and more.

 Code Signing with Cosign